hari-robotics/polimi-msc-control-notes/docs/advanced-multivariable-control/chapter3.md

     <figure markdown="span">
         ![](pics/chapter3/figure8.png){ width="200" }
     </figure>
-    For a pundulum system, the dynamic equation is:
+    For a pendulum system, the dynamic equation is:

     $$
     \begin{aligned}